Literate programming: Literate programming practices

-There are various other implementations of the literate programming concept (many of these don't have macros and hence violate the order of human logic principle, which makes them more of semi-literate tools):
+There are various other implementations of the literate programming concept as given below.
+Many of the newer among these do not have macros and hence do not comply with the order of human logic principle, which makes them perhaps "semi-literate" tools.
+These, however, allow cellular execution of code which makes them more along the lines of exploratory programming tools.